hedgehogs-mind/spring-couch/ideas.md

 - entity method > cache id field and getter and setter

 - mapping test for both
-  - entity with @Couch2r and
+  - entity with @CouchRest and
-  - repo with @Couch2r
+  - repo with @CouchRest
 - logging
   - especially unhandled exceptions
   - logging of problem details > really ? isn't this overhead?